 Phase 2: Physiological and Biochemical Assays (Mar 2019 – Oct 2020).
-Upon completion of Phase 1, the research team will perform a series of biomarker tests of sublethal stress.
+The research team will perform a series of biomarker tests of sub-lethal stress.
 These assays are grouped by the lead investigator who will oversee analysis as outlined in the experimental methods section.

 Milestones in ADAC Program Year 7:

-Upon completion of Phase 1, team member Counihan (ASLC) will complete the following analyses (anticipating these will be complete in ADAC Program Year 7):
+Team member Counihan (ASLC) will complete the following analyses:

-Hydrogen peroxide formation in hemolymph

-RNA:DNA ratio in mantle